"Each one of our choices may seem small, but when all our choices are combined, we change the world."

 My allergies began slowly with red, itchy eyes.
 Then they progressed to sneezing fits and itchy eyes when I was working in the garden.
 It got so bad that I could only garden for about an hour before my eyes were so itchy and I was so miserable I had to stop.
 Pretty regularly, in the mornings, I would have sneezing fits.
 I would sneeze up to 20 times in a row.
 It was getting really annoying.
 There were a few times I even took a few over the counter allergy medications.
 If it would have continued, I’m sure I would have had to begin taking something regularly to help me with symptoms that were progressively getting worse.

-Luckily for me, my symptoms did not get worse.
-During my training to become a Nutritional Therapy Practitioner (NTP), I applied the things I was learning to myself.
-I was very surprised to discover that I have hidden food sensitivities to all grains and nightshades.
+Luckily for me, my symptoms didn't get worse.
+During my training to become a Functional Nutritional Therapy Practitioner (FNTP), I applied the things I was learning to myself.
+I was very surprised to discover that I had hidden food sensitivities to all grains and nightshades.
 These food sensitivities stem from digestive imbalances that weakened my immune system.
 By identifying and eliminating the things I was sensitive too and adding digestion nourishing foods to my diet, my symptoms went away.
 My allergies are completely gone now and I sneeze very rarely.
-Just about every time I do, I can trace it back to eating something I'm sensitive to.
+Just about every time I do, I can trace it back to eating something I'm still sensitive to.

 Looking back now, the makings of Bend Nutritional Therapy were in the works for years.
 Since I was a teenager, I’ve been into holistic health and nutrition.
 After high school I considered becoming a Naturopathic Doctor or Registered Dietician, but chose to be a stay at home mom instead.
 On the side, I learned to make glass beads, which led me to create an artisan glass bead and handmade jewelry business, Larissa Spafford Designs, which I still run today.
 I’d almost forgotten my early desire to pursue a career in holistic health, until my symptoms grabbed my attention and reignited my spark.